llvm/llvm-project/libcxx/docs/Modules.rst

 Using the installed modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-CMake has added experimental support for importing the standard modules.
+CMake has added experimental support for importing the Standard modules.
 This
 is available in the current nightly builds and will be part of the 3.30
 release.
 Currently CMake only supports importing the Standard modules in C++23
 and later.
 Enabling this for C++20 is on the TODO list of the CMake
 developers.

 The example uses the same ``main.cpp`` as above.
 It uses the following
-``CMakeLists.txt``
+``CMakeLists.txt``:

 .. code-block:: cmake